maxtcy/dotvim/README.md

 **3. Install plugins in VIM:**

+	- You can execute the scripts under ~/.vim/.
+		1. 'env.sh' would setup the correspondings of vim.
+		2. 'bash_pwl.sh' would setup the powerline within terminal prompt.

 	- Using symbolic link command to link `.vimrc` to `~/.vim/vimrc`
 		$ ln -s src dst
 		$ ln -s ~/.vim/vimrc ~/.vimrc